robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 ### The evil root deep from the past

-The evil root of the nowadays issues is written in books – not in stone – written by people which has pretty no any knowledge of the subsect because at that time no one has and for this reason won the honour to be the founding fathers of that topic (like Adam Smith, just for naming the most famous author of that time).
+The evil root of the nowadays issues is written in books – not in stone – written by people which has pretty no any knowledge of the subsect because at that time no one has and for this reason won the honour to be the founding fathers of that topic

+- *e.g. like Adam Smith, just for naming the most famous author of that time*

-For sake of fairness, those who wrote the critics (e.g. Karl Marx, just to naming the author most secretly read among those who live betting others people wealth at the Wall Street Casino) of the system based on their early founding fathers philosophy – *while the concepts of economics and accounting were existing millennials before the branch of studies about such a topic like finance and economic were never formalised also because the University itself was invented few centuries before and took its time to spread around the Europe* – were in the same pot cooking aka poorly educated about the subject with no any real-world experience – *also because the Industrial Revolution was at its first beginnings hence nobody at that time could have matured any kind of real-world experience on which base its scientific consideration, therefore just philosophy can be written at that time* – and both were educated and widely experienced in a manner that compared with the nowadays state-of-art on that subjects (including chaos, systems and games theories without forgetting the Nash equilibrium principle or the falsification of asymmetric information advantage, etc.) make look like them as a bunch of untouched tribe of savages who lived all their life-time like monkeys in the jungle.
+For sake of fairness, those who wrote the critics

+- *e.g. Karl Marx, just to naming the author most secretly read among those who live betting others people wealth at the Wall Street Casino*

+of the system based on their early founding fathers philosophy

+- *while the concepts of economics and accounting were existing millennials before the branch of studies about such a topic like finance and economic were never formalised also because the University itself was invented few centuries before and took its time to spread around the Europe*

+were in the same pot cooking aka poorly educated about the subject with no any real-world experience

+- *also because the Industrial Revolution was at its first beginnings hence nobody at that time could have matured any kind of real-world experience on which base its scientific consideration, therefore just philosophy can be written at that time*

+and both were educated and widely experienced in a manner that compared with the nowadays state-of-art on that subjects

+- *including chaos, systems and games theories without forgetting the Nash equilibrium principle or the falsification of asymmetric information advantage, etc.*

+makes look these founding fathers like a bounche of savages belonging to an untouched tribe whom have lived all their life-time among monkeys in the forest.

-Or to make a more shorter but still fashionable example, we can states that accepting paper money which has printed by thin air (aka legal currency without a material back-up or any fixed rate with a valuable commodity, aka golden standard or Bretton Wood agreement)  in exchange of our properties, work and preciously limited life-timeis something that makes – *in comparison* – the Native Americans - *who were trading their hunting quarry in exchange for “the water made of fire” whiskey, get intoxicated and addicted to it at the point to misbehaving for having more* - seems like an exclusive club of illuminati doing a great business richly profitable.
+Or to make a more shorter but still fashionable example, we can states that accepting paper money which has printed by thin air (aka legal currency without a material back-up or any fixed rate with a valuable commodity, aka golden standard or Bretton Wood agreement)  in exchange of our properties, work and preciously limited life-timeis something that makes – *in comparison* – the Native Americans

+- *who were trading their hunting quarry in exchange for “the water made of fire” whiskey, get intoxicated and addicted to it at the point to misbehaving for having more*

+seems like an exclusive club of illuminati doing a great business richly profitable.

 Just in case the previous explanation was too convoluted and historically richly based, compared to the example above, to be got quickly.
 At this time, the idea that you still have not got a clue but still reading is quite fascinating.
 Which is the reason because Casino has no clock displaying the time on the walls, nor windows to check outside and not even an easy way to get out plus some of them also offering free drinks, food and accommodation in their hotel, just in case you feel lucky.